 Scafell Pike will be completed during the night and a headtorch, with spare batteries is vitally important.
 You will aim to complete Scafell Pike in 4 hours and set off to Snowdon by 11.30pm.
 You will again have time to rest and refuel as we drive for 5 hours into Wales to arrive by 4.30am and begin your final climb up Mt Snowdon.
 You will aim to complete Mt Snowdon in 4 hours and finish your challenge by 8.30am.

 After your challenge is complete, you will be transported to Liverpool South Parkway train station which has good connections to all parts of the country.
 We would suggest that if you are travelling by rail to and from the event, you should purchase an open ticket for your return home in case of any travelling delays between the mounains.

 Travel to and from your challenge

 Our bus departs from Liverpool South Parkway train station at 10am on the Friday before the challenge and collects at Glasgow airport at 3.30pm.
 These options are included in the cost of your challenge.
-You can select a travel option when you book.
+Please select a travel option when you book.
 You can change this option at any time.